nanne007/lesspass-rust/README.md

 # lesspass-rust

 Lesspass is a tool to derive password to login in websites, apps based on one true master password.

 See https://lesspass.com/ for more detail.

-And this is a CLI implemented in Rust to generate lesspass password.
+This is a CLI implemented in Rust to generate lesspass password, and it's compatible with [origin python&js implementation](https://github.com/lesspass/lesspass).

 ## Usage